JerrardL/tesseract/README.md

         ],
 ...
 ```
+The detection speed can be altered to provide more or less accuracy at the cost of speed.
+Currently, the detection speed is set to 'Flash', which is the fastest processing speed, and reduces time taken to detect images from a 'normal' speed by around 40%.
+In doing this, objects detected may be less accurate along with its frequency.
+The different detection speeds in order of most accurate to quickest response are as follows:
+- Normal
+- Fast
+- Faster
+- Fastest
+- Flash

+The detection speed can be altered in the main `config.json` file.
-Remember that Object Frequency relates to how many times the detector has detected that object, per frame, as a total of all frames combined, not how many of that object was detected in the video.
+**Remember** that Object Frequency relates to how many times the detector has detected that object, per frame, as a total of all frames combined, not how many of that object was detected in the video.

 [BACK TO CONTENTS](#contents) | [RUN THE APP](#tldr-running-the-app)